Alamao4523/VALKYRON-AGI/README.md

 > 4.  ⚙️ **Execute IOS Shortcuts** (Support for the native IOS Shortcuts App)
 > 5.  🧱 **Run persistently in background** (No app crashes never.
 If it does crash, it will AutoHeal.)
 > 6.  🎮 **Deep Sensor Retrieval** (Using the own deep low-level sensor data of the device to make decisions, in complex environments)
+> 7.  📜 **Generate Deep AI Reports** (Reads Deep Sensor Data/Active Processes/Device Behavior/Log analysis/Pattern Detection and many more to generate a AI Text Report.
+Optionally this can be sent automatically with the device associated ID to your own server)

 And many more to come...